Find out how spiritual exploration differs from religion. Learn how to make the world a better place to live.

 These three above doctrine deserves a closer look.

-- Establishing boundaries and justifying unacceptable behavior like murder, rape, ethnic and gender discrimination, genocide.
+2) Establishing boundaries to justify murder, rape, ethnic and gender discrimination, genocide.
 It empowers leaders of any given sect to enable behaviors that would otherwise be unacceptable.
 Does this justification qualify as spiritual in your paradigm?

 We hope this overview of the tools of Western organized religion is helpful.
 Organized religion seeks to blur the lines between mythology and spirituality.
 Religion versus spiritual exploration couldn’t be further apart.
 Let’s look at tools and of spiritual exploration and see why this is so.